-Welcome to St John’s Church of England Primary School, Tisbury.
+Welcome to St John’s Church of England Primary School, Tisbury

 In our inclusive school, teaching and learning is structured creatively to ensure each child’s individual needs and interests are carefully considered and catered for, with a broad and balanced curriculum which enables them to flourish.
 We encourage children to think creatively and prepare them for the wider world.

-There is such an enormous emphasis now on children’s mental health and well-being nationally, and Thrive is going to really help every child in our school.
-All children suffer some type of trauma in their lives - from their dog dying to far more complex emotional situations.
+Rightly so, there is such an enormous emphasis on children’s mental health and wellbeing nationally, and Thrive really helps and supports every child in our school.
+All children suffer some type of trauma in their lives - from a pet passing away to far more complex emotional situations.
 Thrive can help children to repair any emotional instability in their lives to then positively cope with life’s ups and downs.
+We are so proud to be able to offer this important aspect to ensure our children are emotionally resilient so that they can thrive and flourish in everything they do.

 I, our governors and wonderful staff team have a strategic vision to ensure the school continues to develop and grow to benefit all the children; embedding our Christian Core Values throughout the school and curriculum.